chauff/cse1500-web-transcripts/Lecture-1.md

 In the 1960s, the first steps from vision to reality were made by DARPA, the *Defense Advanced Research Projects Agency* of the US department of defense.
 The so-called ARPANET was built for mail and file transfer and designed to withstand the loss of a portion of the network; as long as some connections remain, the remaining connected parties should still be able to communicate.

 It took about 30 years before the Internet was opened to the public (in the late 1980s) and among the first non-military participants were universities and organizations such as [CERN](https://home.cern/), the *European Organisation for Nuclear Research*.
-In fact, at CERN, Tim Berners-Lee **created** the World Wide Web: he was the first to successfully implement client-server communication on the Internet via the **hypertext transfer protocol** (or HTTP).
-Tim Berners-Lee remains an important figure in the web community today, in fact, he is the [current director of the Word Wide Web Consortium](https://www.w3.org/Consortium/facts#people).
+In fact, at CERN, Tim Berners-Lee **created** the World Wide Web: he was the first to successfully implement client-server communication on the Internet via the **hypertext transfer protocol** (or HTTP). **This protocol (and how it enables the web to function as we know it today) is what this lecture is all about.** Tim Berners-Lee remains an important figure in the web community today, in fact, he is the [current director of the Word Wide Web Consortium](https://www.w3.org/Consortium/facts#people).

-In the early days of the web, browsers looked nothing like they do today; one of the earliest one was [Lynx](http://lynx.invisible-island.net/), a text-based browser.
-You can still use it to this day.
-Concretely, here is how `google.com` and `amazon.com` are rendered on Lynx:
+In the early days of the web, browsers looked nothing like they do today; one of the earliest one was [Lynx](http://lynx.invisible-island.net/), a text-based browser that is functioning to this day.
+Here is how `google.com` and `amazon.com` are rendered on Lynx:

 ![](img/L1-lynx-google.png)